 After checking into your gorilla lodge, you can choose to take the first trek on the first day, and the second trek on the second day, or spread them out to allow your muscles to rest in between.
 However, this approach would incur additional costs for lodging and meals.

 To successfully complete a double gorilla trekking safari, a minimum of four days is required.
-This includes two days for travel from Entebbe to Bwindi, Mgahinga, or Volcanoes National Park and two days for the actual gorilla treks.
+This includes two days for travel from Entebbe to Bwindi Impenetrable National Park, Mgahinga Gorilla National Park, or Volcanoes National Park and two days for the actual gorilla treks.

 The Gorilla Habituation Experience, also known as GHE, is an opportunity for visitors to spend more time with wild mountain gorillas.
 This experience allows for at least four hours of interaction with a gorilla family, which is more than the typical trek.
 Although it is more expensive than a traditional trek ($1,500 per person), the experience is worth the extra time spent with the gorillas.
 You can choose to participate in GHE on your first visit and then trek a habituated gorilla family on your second.